-We tried to feed the sheeps behind the fences but these guys knew that that ain’t food and snubbed us.
+We tried to feed the sheep behind the fences but these guys knew that that ain’t food and snubbed us.

-According to some friends, Green Green Grassland is described as Taiwan’s version of Switzerland with an amazing view as you’re high up at an altitude of 1,750 metres above sea level.
-With a picturesque view like that, I’ll have to agree and didn’t miss a family photo.
+According to some friends, Green Green Grassland is described as Taiwan’s version of Switzerland as you get to see an amazing view an altitude of 1,750 metres above sea level.
+With a picturesque view like that, you definitely don’t want to miss a family photo.

 We proceeded to the mountain view pastures for the horse show at Cing Jing farm.
-The performers change on a regular basis and the troupe performing today are from Mongolia where they learn to ride horses from as young as five years old.
+The performance change on a regular basis and the troupe performing today are from Mongolia where they learnt to ride horses from as young as five years old.

 Nevertheless, it was a good place to take a break from all the walking we did and we were content to rest our legs so we stayed till the end of the show where we bought carrots to feed the horses.

-There is a method to hold the carrots if you don’t want to get your fingers munched off by these fellas.
-The correct way is to place the carrots in the palm of your hand and lift them up.
+Now if you don’t want to get your fingers munched off by these fellas, you better learn the correct method to hold the carrots.
+What you want is to place the carrots in the palm of your hand and lift them up to the horse’s mouth.

-The feeling of their slobbery tongues was very icky but it doesn’t smell as they are herbivores.
+The feeling of their slobbery tongues was very icky but it doesn’t smell as horses are herbivores.

 We continued with more walking and finally reached the 499 step trail which took us to the foot of the lower entrance.
-So if you’re bringing kids, be prepared to carry them or have them in a carrier as a pram will be quite a killer.
-We were so exhausted that we didn’t have any photos.
-Haha.
+Just a word of caution, if you’re bringing kids, be prepared to carry them or have them in a carrier as a pram will be quite a killer.
+We were so exhausted that we didn’t even bother taking any photos along the way..

-Later in the afternoon, Sophie decided that a nap was not on her agenda, so after a quick rest at the minsu we decided to brave the rain (again!), put on our ponchos, raincoats, armed ourselves with umbrellas and walked to the nearby Little Swiss Garden which was about 5-8 minutes away from the minsu.
+Later in the afternoon, Sophie decided that a nap was not on her agenda, so after a quick rest at the minsu we decided to brave the rain (again!), put on our raincoats, and armed ourselves with umbrellas before heading to the nearby Little Swiss Garden which was about 5-8 minutes away from the minsu.

 Upon entering the garden, you’ll see cardboard like structures of animals and buildings.